Frequently Asked Questions

 If my equipment sells, how do I get my money?

-You can pick up your check and any unsold items the day after the Ski Swap, on Sunday, October 23 from 9 am till 12 pm.
+You can pick up your check and any unsold items the day after the Ski Swap, on Sunday, October 22nd from 9 am till 12 pm.
 Any remaining checks we will mail in the next 30 days, so please make sure to add a valid address when registering.
 30% of the sales price will go to the organizers.
+Any unclaimed or uncashed checks will be voided after 180 days.

 How to transfer my items from one sale to another one?